EvernodeXRPL/evernode-hook/README.md

 ### Generating the firebase key file for state index
 - Go to [firebase console](https://console.firebase.google.com).
 - Choose your project.
-- Go to Project Settings.
+- Go to `Project Settings`.
-- Go to Service Accounts tab.
+- Go to `Service Accounts` tab.
-- Download a key json file with `Generate new private key`.
+- Download a key json file with `Generate new private key` button.
 - Place it under `sec` directory as `./hook-emulator/sec/firebase-sa-key.json`.